 - Keeping your knee bent, lift your left leg as far as is comfortable.
 Place your foot down with control.

 Do 5 lifts with each leg.

-This stretch will improve ankle flexibility and lower the risk of developing a blood clot.
+This stretch improves ankle flexibility and lowers the risk of developing a blood clot.